bmcguir2/simulate_lte/readme.txt

 > read_obs('x')

+If you've read an observation file in, you can have the program detect and set limits automatically:

+> autoset_limits()

 If your observations are in GHz, you can set a flag in the program so that they are read in and appropriately converted to MHz.
 This flag will be saved, and any restore will then know to restore properly as well.
 Must do this before calling read_obs().

 > use_GHz()